christophihl/startupengineer/content/_repos/dat_sci_3/15_rep_stock.md

   <div id="clear"></div>
 </div>

-RStudio IDE will alter it's functionality once it recognizes we are building a Shiny App (buttons top right of the window)
+RStudio IDE will alter it's functionality once it recognizes we are building a Shiny App (there appears a `Run App` button at top right of the window to start your app).

 There are 3 components of a Shiny App

 1. UI
-  +  `ui`: A function that is built using nested HTML componets.
+  +  `ui`: A function that is built using nested HTML components.
 More importantly, this function controls to look & appearance of our web application.
     + `fluidPage()` crates a Web Page that we can add elements to.
 2. Server
   + `server`: A special function that is setup with an input, output & session.
 More important, this is where reactive code is run.